ManuelLeitner/WebUntisAPIC-/README.md

 # WebUntis_API_C_Sharp

-This repo contains a the implementation of a WebUntisClient written in C#.
+This repo contains the implementation of a WebUntisClient written in C#.

 ## WebUntis JSON-RPC API